 Working in the area of Bio-based materials and has previously acted as Professor at Tampere University of Technology and adjunct Professor at Lappeenranta University of Technology.
 He has led several large programs, e.g., DWoC as well as the spearhead programs for Bioeconomy Transformation and Industrial Biomaterials.
 His target has been new, sustainable value industrial value chains for materials produced from renewable raw materials to reduce dependency on oil and the carbon footprint.
 He was tutor of the CoE White Biochemistry and Green Chemistry, in the field of biomass-based monomers and polymers.
 He has previously worked in industry, and is inventor of several patents e.g. Borstar technology, and has been involved with several start-ups, recently Infinited Fiber Company Ltd.

 Sustainable collection, aftermarket and recycling of lithium-based vehicle batteries

-Project manager, Chalmers Industriteknik
+Project Manager, Chalmers Industriteknik

-Electric Car, as it should be?
+The Electric Car, as it should be?

-This presentation will present the currently available life cycle assessments on battery production and discuss the potential hot-spots and how we can work to close the loop around them.
+This presentation will present the currently available life cycle assessments on battery production and discuss potential hot-spots and how we can work to close the loop around them.